Cargill: 20th century

-When the Soviet Union entered the grain markets in the 1970s, demand grew to unprecedented levels, and Cargill benefitted.
+When the Soviet Union entered the grain markets in the 1970s, demand surged to unprecedented levels, benefiting Cargill.
 In 1963, Cargill had already negotiated a $40 million wheat deal with the USSR, establishing a relationship that later involved a series of larger deals.
 When Whitney MacMillan, nephew of John Jr., took over the company from Kelm in 1976, revenue approached $30 billion.
-The US government put pressure on big grain exporters with allegations of manipulating the market, and Cargill was a major target, but it emerged without any major changes.
+The US government put pressure on large grain exporters with allegations of manipulating the market, and Cargill was a major target, but it emerged without any major changes.

 In 1978, Cargill purchased the large Leslie Salt refining company in Newark, California, from Schilling.
 In 1979, Cargill entered the meat-processing business with the purchase of beef processor MBPXL (later Excel).
-The division expanded into turkey, food service and food distribution businesses and is now known as Cargill Meat Solutions.

-In 1986 Cargill started operations in Venezuela through a partnership with the Possenti family's Mimesa C.A. to form Agroindustrial Mimesa in Maracaibo, dedicated to the manufacturing of flour and pasta.
-Expansion followed thereafter.
+The division, which expanded into turkey, food service and food distribution businesses, is now known as Cargill Meat Solutions.
+In 1986, Cargill began operations in Venezuela through a partnership with the Possenti family's Mimesa C.A. to form Agroindustrial Mimesa in Maracaibo, dedicated to manufacturing flour and pasta.
+In 1993, the company responded to demands for an initial public offering with an employee stock ownership plan, using a 17% stake purchased from 72 Cargills and MacMillans for $730 million.

-Tensions arose with the company's private shareholders, as Cargill typically put 80% of earnings back into the business.
-By the early 1990s, members of the Cargill and MacMillan families became upset that their shares in the company were yielding mediocre dividends.
-Demands rose for an initial public offering to turn the company public.
-The company responded with an employee stock ownership plan, and in 1993 reportedly purchased 17% of the firm for $730 million from 72 Cargills and MacMillans.
-It used that stake to begin the employee stock plan.
 The company's board of directors was reorganized to reduce the number of relatives to six, alongside six independents and five managers.

 Ernest Micek took over as chief executive in August 1995.
 Cargill underwent turmoil in the following years; its financial unit lost hundreds of millions of dollars in 1998 when Russia defaulted on debt and developing countries began to have financial issues.
-The commodities and ingredients business, which was 75% of Cargill's total revenue, suffered from the 1997 Asian financial crisis.
+The commodities and ingredients business, which accounted for 75% of Cargill's total revenue, was affected by the 1997 Asian financial crisis.
 Revenues fell by double-digit percentages for two years in a row, from $55.7 billion in 1997 to $51.4 billion in 1998 and $45.7 billion in 1999, while net income fell from $814 million in 1997 to $468 million in 1998 and $220 million in 1999.
 By 1999, the company had $4 billion in debt.
-After a reduction in previously strong bond credit rating, Micek announced he would step down a year early.
+Following a downgrade of its previously strong bond credit rating, Micek announced he would step down a year early.
+In 1998, Warren Staley became chief executive, and the company sold assets such as its coffee and rubber businesses.